elsentjhung/elsentjhung.github.io/teaching.md

 So the middle A note contains a small percentage of E note.
 Bach _et al._ discovered that when note A and note E are played together, they sound nice.
 This is called harmony in music theory.
+(Plots adapted from [M. R. Petersen, The Math.
+Assoc. of America].)

 ### Level 3: Computing Projects